nedredmond/gh-role/README.md

     ```bash
     gh role -r canada-ca/ore-ero write admin
-    // 2022/11/20 01:01:00 User does not have permissions on canada-ca/ore-ero: write, admin; found READ
+    // 2022/11/20 01:01:00 user does not have roles in canada-ca/ore-ero: write, admin; found read
     // Exits with error code 1
     ```

+For organizations, the command will exit with exit code 1 if the user is not a member of the organization.

+- To check for membership:

+    ```bash
+    gh role -o canada-ca
+    // 2022/11/20 01:01:00 user has no role in canada-ca
+    // Exits with error code 1
+    ```

+- To check for specific roles:

+    ```bash
+    gh role -o my-org admin
+    // 2022/11/20 01:01:00 user does not have role in my-org: admin; found member
+    // Exits with error code 1

+    gh role -o my-org admin member
+    // member
+    // Exits with code 0
+    ```

 - Available roles in order of increading permissions are: `READ`, `TRIAGE`, `WRITE`, `MAINTAIN`, `ADMIN`.
 For more information, see [GitHub's documentation on repository roles](https://docs.github.com/en/organizations/managing-user-access-to-your-organizations-repositories/repository-roles-for-an-organization).

 ### Flags

-- `-h` Prints available flags and usage to the CLI.
+- __`-h`__ Prints available flags and usage to the CLI.
-- `-r` The repo to check permissions on.
+- __`-r`__ The repo to check roles on.
 Defaults to the current repo.
-- `-f` Prints a friendly message instead of the permission constant.
+- __`-f`__ Prints a friendly message instead of the machine-readable role.
-  - i.e., `Current user has ADMIN permission on gh-role.`
+  - i.e., `User has admin role in nedredmond/gh-role.`
-- After any flags, list the permissions you want to check, separated by spaces.
-If none are provided, the command will print your current permission instead.
+- After any flags, list the roles you want to verify, separated by spaces.
+If none are provided, the command will print your current role instead.